Taro-Hayashi/KillerWhale/README_EN.md

 Switch plates will be used in the build guide of each unit.

 ## Write Testing firmware
-The Raspbeery Pi Pico is used as keyboard controller.
+The Raspberry Pi Pico is used as keyboard controller.
 Download the following uf2 file.
 - [tarohayashi_killerwhale_solo_default.uf2
 ](https://github.com/Taro-Hayashi/KillerWhale/releases/latest/download/tarohayashi_killerwhale_solo_default.uf2)